Delicious, creamy potato leek soup, made with Yukon gold potatoes, fresh leeks, seasoned broth and cream, is delicious, thick and filling!

-Add potatoes, chicken broth and water.
+Add the potatoes, chicken broth and water to the pot.
 Bring this mixture to a boil.
-Sprinkle with a little salt and pepper.
+Sprinkle with a little salt and pepper, to season.

-Once the mixture comes to a boil, reduce the heat; let it cook on a low simmer until the potatoes are “fork-tender”.
-Times for this can vary depending on the size potato chunks you used.
+Once the potato leek soup comes to a boil, reduce the heat; let it cook on a low simmer until the potatoes are “fork-tender”.
+Times for this step can vary depending on the size potato chunks you used, so keep this in mind.

 When the potatoes have softened up and are fork-tender, puree the soup.
 You can use an immersion blender, or can transfer soup in batches to a blender or food processor, to blend until creamy.

-The soup should be thick.
-Take a taste.
-Adjust salt and pepper, if necessary, to suit your taste.
+After blending or pureeing, the potato leek soup should be thick.
+Take a quick taste.
+Adjust the salt and pepper seasoning, if necessary, to suit your taste.
+This is what the potato leek soup looked like after I pureed it.
+Nice and thick!

-Ladle hot soup into serving bowls.
-Garnish with chopped chives or fresh parsley, and serve.
-If desired, drizzle additional cream on top of soup.
-Serve with a green salad on the side, and enjoy!
+Ladle the hot creamy potato leek soup into serving bowls.
+Garnish with chopped chives or fresh parsley, if desired, and serve.
+You can also drizzle additional whipping cream on top of the potato leek soup, if desired.
+Serve this comforting soup with a green salad on the side, and enjoy!

-This was a tasty experiment for me, using leeks from our garden for the first time in a recipe.
+This creamy potato leek soup was a tasty experiment for me, using leeks from our garden for the first time in a recipe.
 The soup was filling, and absolutely delicious!
 I will definitely make it again.

 Recipe Adapted From: http://userealbutter.com/2011/01/06/potato-leek-soup-recipe/